OpiumProtocol/swaprate-api/src/SOCKET.md

 - - - `type` is an ENUM [`FIXED`, `FLOATING`] of type user pays
 - - - `rate` is rate user pays, in range from `0..1`
 - - - `description` is description for UI
+- - - `accInterest` is accumulated interest rate of Floating type
 - - `receive` is an object which shows what user receives, could be `null` if there are no data
 - - - `type` is an ENUM [`FIXED`, `FLOATING`] of type user receives
 - - - `rate` is rate user receives, in range from `0..1`
 - - - `description` is description for UI
+- - - `accInterest` is accumulated interest rate of Floating type
 - - `nominal` is nominal user has in the position
 - - `token` is an address of token of nominal
 - - `populate` is an object with data to populate on web, if user clicks on `SWAP NOW` button, could be `null` if there are no data to populate with